 The Draft Riots took a devastating toll on New York City’s African American community.
 Many African Americans sought refuge in Brooklyn and New Jersey.
 As a result of the riots, New York City’s African American population declined by twenty percent.

-To learn more about the New York City Draft Riots, visit the Luce Center on the 4th floor of the Museum, where you can see the draft wheel and watch a short video detailing the violence that took place over four harrowing days in July 155 years ago.
+To learn more about the New York City Draft Riots, visit the Luce Center on the 4th floor of the Museum.
 You can also read another blog post to learn more about the burning of the Colored Orphan Asylum from our Behind the Stacks blog, here.

 Written by Jacqueline Smith